In this tutorial, we will install a FileRun instance on a CentOS 8 server running Apache, MariaDB 10 and PHP 7.4 as FPM.

 YOUR-DB-PASSWORD as we will need this information again shortly.

-Given that CentOS 8 still provides by default the older PHP version 7.2 we first need to update the yum repositories:
+Given that CentOS 8 still provides by default the older PHP version 7.2 we first need to enable the newer yum module:

 sudo yum install php-fpm